Florida Social Security Disability Attorneys

 What Can Your Florida Social Security Disability Compensation Include?

-SSDI back pay can include up to 12 months before application plus everything from application to approval.
-SSI back pay runs from the application date.
+Often the largest single check: SSDI back pay reaches up to 12 months pre-application plus the entire pendency of the claim; SSI back pay runs from the application date.
+Long Florida hearing waits make these awards substantial.

-Spouses, minor children, and disabled adult children may qualify for benefits on your earnings record — up to 50% of your PIA each, subject to a family maximum.
+Spouses, minor children, and disabled adult children can draw up to 50% of your benefit amount each on your record, subject to the family maximum.

 Medicare